accelerate-usa/tutor-data-standard/README.md

 ![Contributions](https://img.shields.io/badge/contributions-welcome-brightgreen.svg)
 ![Version](https://img.shields.io/badge/version-0.0.1-orange.svg)

-Welcome to DATAS, or "Data Alignment Tutoring Standards"!
+Welcome to DATAS, or "Data Alignment and Tutoring Assessment Standards"!
 This coalition of the willing creates, advocates for, and implements an open standard for tutoring data protocols in k12 settings.
 We work with districts, states, providers, platforms, and philanthropies.

 ## Table of Contents